Automorphisms of Sedenions: Non-Associative Calibrations

+The graphical depiction of the Fano planes, cones and the folly in \fig{14sim} demonstrates the three fold embedding of quaternions in the octonion rings of sedenions.
+Gresnigt~\cite{Gresnigt} uses such sharing of quaternions to represent 3-fermion colours but care must be taken to choose a quaternion ring not represented in $\phi_P$, as the zero divisors in one representation of a fermion would make the fermion family unsymmetrical.
+From \fig{14sim}, such quaternions that are triply shared by octonions must include $\e8$, which excludes the 7-dimensional Fano plane on the bottom of the Fano volume.
+Either an upper edge or the 7-D ring, $\e{246}$, is needed.
+One could speculate that the third Cayley-Dickson power-associative algebra, $\UB3$, which contains all three pseudo-octonion algebras, $\PB4$, $\PB{12}$ and $\PB{14}$, and look for quaternions spanning three power-associative subalgebras as a representation of three generations of coloured fermions.

-\begin{theorem}[Algebra stacking] Each Cayley-Dickson algebra of $n$ generators consists of $2^n-1$ embedded subalgebras with $n-1$ generators that consist of $H_{n-1}$ embedded quaternions or anti-quaternions, where $H_n=(2^n-1)(2^n-2)/6$. \end{theorem} \begin{proof} Each Cayley-Dickson algebra of $n$ generators embeds $H_n$ quaternions and $T_n=(2^n-1)(2^n-2)(2^n-4)/168$ octonion-like algebras~\cite{Wilmot2}.
-Each octonion-like algebra has seven associative or quaternion-like subalgebras, hence the number of quaternions shared between each octonion-like algebra is
+\begin{theorem}[Algebra stacking] Each Cayley-Dickson algebra of $N$ generators has $H_N$ quaternion rings and consists of $2^N-1$ embedded subalgebras with $N-1$ generators that each consist of $H_{N-1}$ embedded quaternion rings, where $H_N=(2^N-1)(2^N-2)/6$. \end{theorem} \begin{proof} Each Cayley-Dickson algebra of $N$ generators embeds $H_N$ quaternion rings~\cite{Wilmot2} and $T_N=(2^N-1)(2^N-2)(2^N-4)/168$ Fano plane algebras~\cite{Wilmot2}.
+Each Fano plane algebra has seven quaternion rings, hence the number of quaternions shared between each Fano plane algebra is